tatiana-cooper/Movies-filming-map/README.md

 ```

 ### Warning!
-For some yers the program runtime may take a long period of time to finish <br>
+For some years the program runtime may take a long period of time to finish, <br>
-because of the large amount of data to process<br>
+because of the large amount of data to process.<br>
-It happends because it takes too long for Geopy lib to convert location name into coordinates<br>
+It happends because it takes too long for Geopy lib to convert location name into coordinates.<br>

 ## Usage